 This will be easy or hard based on whether I am reading an ebook or a physical book.
 Right now I am reading a hardback of Becoming, which makes it hard for me to bring it along when I leave the house since my purse barely fits the stuff I need to carry with me.
 That means I didn’t have anything to read to pass the time while waiting at the dentist office a few weeks ago, when I really, really, really, needed a book to pass the time.
 Le sigh.
 It will obviously be so much easier to keep this resolution when I’m reading an ebook because I usually have my phone with me when I leave the house.

-Read at least 1 book outside of my usual vibe.
+Read at least 1 book outside of the usual vibe.

 I definitely don’t have a favorite genre when it comes to reading.
 If it sounds interesting, then I am ALL in.
 However, I tend not to really read books that fall into the categories of fantasy and sci-fiction.
 I think I will give something from those genres a spin in 2019.
 Don’t worry, Harry Potter won’t count. 😉